 Failure of Passive Transfer.

 In the event of the cria failing to receive adequate colostrum within the first 24 hours, the cria will be said to have a failure of passive transfer (PFT).
 This may be complete or partial i.e. some colostrum has been received but below the recommended amount.
 Levels are checked at 24 -48 hours.
 A basic serum total protein test will give an indication of FPT.
-A camelid specific igG test will be more accurate but will take longer to get results.
-A result less than 600 mg/ dl is considered to be a FPT and greater than 800 mg / dl adequate.
+A camelid-specific igG test will be more accurate but will take longer to get results.
+A result less than 600 mg/ dl is considered to be a FPT and greater than 800 mg/dl is adequate.
 Anything In between may be considered a partial FPT.
-N.B if using a camelid specific measurement goat and cow colostrum will not be measured.
+N.B if using a camelid-specific measurement goat and cow colostrum will not be measured.

 Ideally, all alpaca breeders should have a supply of plasma in their freezer that has been collected from their own herd.
 In this case the plasma donors will have been exposed to the same antigens present on the farm, and will have produced the required antibodies.
 Blood can also be collected from the dam and spun if time and facilities available.